embeddable-hq/embeddable_starter_basics/README.md

 E.g. list the stored preaggregations using `SELECT * FROM information_schema.tables;`

-Official documentation on querying local preaggregations can be found [here](https://cube.dev/docs/product/caching/using-pre-aggregations#inspecting-pre-aggregations).
+Official documentation on inspecting local pre-aggregations can be found [here](https://cube.dev/docs/product/caching/using-pre-aggregations#inspecting-pre-aggregations).